AI Search Ranking Case Study: How We Went From Zero to 47 Citations in 90 Days

 Vertice had a product-market fit problem in AI search.
 Their traditional SEO was fine.
 Page 1 rankings for “SaaS procurement platform” and related terms.
 But AI search operates on a different layer.

-Here’s what we found in the initial audit:
+Here’s what I found in the initial audit:

 Content Structure Gap: Their blog posts weren’t written for AI extraction.
 No structured claim format.
 No named methodologies.
 No comparative tables.
 AI summarizers couldn’t parse their content into citable statements.

 Citation Velocity Gap: They published 1.8 pieces per week.
 The velocity threshold for citation authority is 5+ pieces per week.
-Research from the Content Marketing Institute confirms this benchmark.
+Research from the Content Marketing Institute’s 2024 Benchmarks Report confirms this benchmark.
 They were 65% below the compounding threshold.

-Competitor Dominance: When we ran procurement software queries through ChatGPT, Perplexity, and Gemini, three competitors appeared in 89% of responses.
+Competitor Dominance: When I ran procurement software queries through ChatGPT, Perplexity, and Gemini, three competitors appeared in 89% of responses.
 Those competitors: Vendr, Zylo, and Productiv.
 Vertice appeared in 0%.

 The business impact: prospects were making shortlists before ever visiting Vertice’s website.
 By the time a lead reached their sales team, the evaluation was already 60% complete.
 Vertice wasn’t in the consideration set.